 This first year of Soviet occupation was called the Year of Suffering and in one night, ten thousand Estonians were deported to Siberia.
 One third were children.
 In 1945 the Russians took formal control, dragging the small country into the Soviet Union.
 An astonishing number of young men and women took to the woods and lived in underground hideouts.
 There were about ten thousand in Estonia and more in Latvia and Lithuania.
 They called themselves the Forest Brothers and their mission was to ambush Russians and fight for freedom.
 They believed that the West would rescue their country from its plight, but this never happened and the last of the Forest Brothers was captured in 1978.
 During this period about 70,000 Estonians tried to escape to the West.
 Many travelled in fishing boats and were drowned.
 It was another century and another conflict but it’s an all too familiar story of people risking everything for a safer and better life.

 And this leads into the third link in my chain interview project where each interviewee passes me on to someone that they think is interesting.
 It’s a surefire way to some fascinating conversations and I’m loving learning about things outside my normal range of experience.
-This time I talk to Mala Savjani, a young immigration and human rights lawyer.
-She tells the sobering story of what inspired her to get into this field and describes what it’s like inside a detention centre.
-You can read our interview by clicking here.
+Recently I talked to Mala, a young immigration and human rights lawyer.
+She told me the sobering story of what inspired her to get into this field and describes what it’s like inside a detention centre.